How Your Kids Can Learn to Code

 And, since I’m writing this blog, the best part is I can separate my own school and put it through the hype machine!
 Yes, theCoderSchool teaches kids using amazingly fun and knowledge staff.
 We also have super-small ratios of 2:1 so we can really customize what we teach.
 To top it off, we have a really cool energetic space to inspire and impassionate (is that a word?) a wide range of students.

 So parents – what are you waiting for?
-Whatever option you choose, it’s time to get your kids coding.
+Whatever option you choose, it’s time to get started by finding kids coding classes near you.
 The future awaits!